 As his market building seemed old-fashioned and no longer viable, in the late 1950s Harold Rovainen made the decision to turn the store into the Sand Point Laundromat.
 Harold and Hilma had added another daughter to their family, and, needing more space, they moved out of the small living quarters that they had had at the back of the store, into a house some miles away.
 The laundromat business was not successful, so in 1960 the Rovainens sold the building.
 It was torn down and a new Speed-e Mart was built in its place.

 Speed-e Mart and 7-Eleven

 In 1961 the Speed-e Mart Corporation built eight new “superettes” in the Seattle area, including one in place of the former Rovainen Market building at 11782 Sand Point Way NE.
-Speed-e Mart emphasized that each of these buildings was brand-new, designed with a wide overhanging roof so that a customer could park in front and step into the store without getting rained on.
+Speed-e Mart emphasized that each of its buildings was brand-new, designed with a wide overhanging roof so that a customer could park in front and step into the store without getting rained on.
 Though Speed-e Mart was designed for quick purchases, it was publicized that they had a full stock of groceries including fresh produce.